 - Hot metal from a torch combined with residual hydrocarbons to create a flash fire which burned a segment of a worker’s arm.

-- A worker was removing a plate when gas caused paint on the piping and engine to ignite.
+- A worker was removing a plate when gas caused paint on piping and the engine to ignite.

-Conoco Phillips Workers and the Danger of Asbestos
+Oil Field Workers and the Danger of Asbestos

 Obtain the Assistance of a Texas Accident Attorney